Week 8: August 9 - 13

 When enrollment is within three students from full capacity, we'll indicate the number of remaining spots next to the title of the course or that the class is waitlisted.
 CampInTouch always has real-time numbers as you move through the enrollment process.
-Spaces Remaining last updated: 12:00 pm on 5/7/21.
+We can have movement on waitlists right up to the day before a session starts.
+Spaces Remaining last updated: 10:15 pm on 8/7/21.

 Here are pdf tools you may find helpful in comparing options across weeks:

 - the Course List by Age (e.g. four year olds)

 - the Course List by Category (e.g. Culinary, Sports Fun).

 - the Course List by Instructor (to see what your favorite teachers are offering throughout the summer)